ga-wdi-curriculum/git-branching/readme.md

 5. Merging commits:
   - The Primary Student should push up their changes first
-  - Then, the Secondary Student should do the same and try pushing up their changes
+  - Then, the Secondary Student should do the same and try pushing up their changes.

 6. Merge conflicts:
+  - When the Secondary Student tries to push their commits, they should get an error message saying that the remote repo contains changes they do not have and instructing them to run `git pull origin master` to pull down these new changes.
-  - When the Secondary Student tries to push their commits, there should be merge conflicts after the `git pull` command is executed.
+  - The Secondary Student should get merge conflicts after the `git pull` command is executed.
   - The Secondary Student should work locally (with the Primary) on the Secondary's machine to resolve the merge conflicts by determining what content both want to appear in the file.
   - Once completed, commit and push up changes to the remote repo